 First of all, I didn’t find romance at the Spanish Steps in Rome.
-Not even a wisp breath of ardour.
-And that’s because the place is infested with tourists, like me. 😀 I can only imagine at night when lovers would smooch on the stairs and whisper promises only to be broken later. 😀 But surely, you’ve seen this place from the movie, “Roman Holiday” or that TV show, “Everybody Loves Raymond.”
-And oh, if you’re a Bob Dylan fan, you might have heard this place in his song, “When I Paint My Masterpiece.”
+Not even a wisp breath of ardor.
+That’s because the place is infested with tourists, like me. 😂 I can only imagine at night when lovers would smooch on the stairs and whisper promises only to be broken later.
+You’ve seen this place in the movie, “Roman Holiday” or that TV show, “Everybody Loves Raymond.”
+And if you’re a Bob Dylan fan, you might have heard this place in his song, “When I Paint My Masterpiece.”

-Why it’s called Spanish Steps?
-There used to be a Spanish Embassy in the area and at the bottom of the steps, you’ll find Piazza di Spagna (Spanish Plaza).
-Naturally its name is extended into the steps – thus, it became Spanish Steps. 😀
+There was a Spanish Embassy in the area and at the bottom of the steps, you’ll find Piazza di Spagna (Spanish Plaza).
+Naturally, its name is extended into the steps – thus, it became Spanish Steps!

-The Steps.
-There are exactly 135 steps that go up to the Trinita dei Monti on top of the hill.
-The church was built by the French and the steps are said to be the symbol of French-Spanish relationship.
+There are exactly 135 steps that go up to the Trinita Dei Monti on top of the hill.
+The French built the church and the steps are the symbols of the French-Spanish relationship.

 Related Post: The Beauty of Roman Colosseum

 John Keat’s House.
 The English writer was one of the romantic writers who romanticized the Spanish Steps.
 If you’re on your way up, John’s house is the first on the right.
 Now, it’s a museum that contains a lot of the writer’s memorabilia.
 He lived and died here in 1821 due to tuberculosis.

 There’s a fountain at the foot of the stairs.
 The locals call it, the “Fountain of the Ugly Boat.”
 See it for yourself and you’ll find why. 🙂 Don’t miss staring at the Obelisk in the middle of the Spanish Plaza.
 Just stare.
 It won’t bite you, I promise! 😀